ThomasBouche/meteole/README.md

 ### Step 1: Obtain an API token or key

 Create an account on [the Météo-France API portal](https://portail-api.meteofrance.fr/).
-Next, subscribe to the desired APIs (Arome, Arpege, etc.).
+Next, subscribe to the desired APIs (Arome, Arpege, Arome Instantané, etc.).
 Retrieve the API token (or key) by going to “Mes APIs” and then “Générer token”.

 ### Step 2: Fetch Forecasts from AROME and ARPEGE